 top of page

-U.S Immigration law allows U.S. Citizens, Lawful Permanent Residents, certain temporary visa holders, and Green Card Applicants to bring their children and spouses from abroad to stay and live with them in the United States.
-This short article provides helpful information about the requirements and process for bringing relatives to the U.S.
+U.S. immigration regulations permit U.S. citizens, lawful permanent residents, certain temporary visa holders, and Green Card applicants to bring their children and spouses from overseas to live with them in the United States.
+This brief article offers practical details about the requirements and procedures for bringing family members to the U.S.

 Children (under 21) and spouses of U.S citizens are considered Immediate Relatives.
-They can apply for a Green Card anytime (*parents of adult U.S. citizens are also regarded as Immediate Relatives).
-The first step will be for the U.S. citizens to file an I-130 Petition for their relatives.
-Once the I-130 Petition is approved, the Green Card application can be filed.
-If the relatives change status within the U.S., the I-130 Petition and Green Card application can be filed concurrently.
+They can apply for a Green Card at any time (*parents of adult U.S. citizens are also regarded as Immediate Relatives).
+The first step will be for U.S. citizens to file an I-130 Petition for their relatives.
+Once the I-130 Petition is approved, the Online Immigrant Visa (Green Card) application can be filed.
+If the relatives change status within the U.S., the I-130 Petition and Green Card application through Adjustment of Status can be filed concurrently with USCIS.

-All other petitions are subject to the Visa Cap.
-Thus, they can only apply for a Green Card when their priority date (the filing date of the I-130) is earlier than the cut-off date for their preference category and country of birth.
+All other petitions fall under the Visa Cap, meaning applicants can only seek a Green Card if their priority date (the date the I-130 was filed) precedes the cut-off date for their preference category and country of birth.
 There are four preference categories:

 • First, unmarried sons and daughters (older than 21) of U.S. citizens.